awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-startec2rescueworkflow.md

   Default: \{\{ automation:EXECUTION\_ID \}\}

   Description: \(Optional\) A unique identifier for the workflow\.
-+ AutomationAssumeRole

-  Type: String

-  Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
-If no role is specified, Systems Manager Automation uses your IAM permissions to run this document\.

 **Required IAM Permissions**

+The `AutomationAssumeRole` requires the following actions to successfully run the Automation document\.

 It is recommended the user who runs the automation have the **AmazonSSMAutomationRole** IAM managed policy attached\.
 In addition to that policy, the user must have: